jury89/MetaTagsBundle/Resources/doc/tagging_branching.md

 # Tags

-We will try to provide tags as best as we can, to be used proficiently with composer or deps.
+We will try to provide tags to be used proficiently with composer and deps.

 The development of this bundle is intended for Symfony versions >= 2.0.*; here is a brief explanation of the tagging system we use: